dedica-team/nivio/docs/source/schema/Models/LandscapeDescription.rst

    * - type
      - String
      - The type of the component.
 A string describing its nature.
 If no icon is set, the type determines the displayed icon.
      - optional, defaults to null
      - null
-   * - units
-     - Map<UnitDescription>
-     - Description of units (optional, can also be given in sources).
-     - optional, defaults to null
-     - null